-- 5.3.
-In the interests of consistency, the pay-related data which is set out in this Pay Policy statement does not include data for employees who are appointed and managed by Head Teachers/Governing Bodies. - 5.4.
+- 5.4.
+This policy does not apply to contractors, consultants, agency workers or any self-employed individuals working for the council. - 5.5.
+In the interests of consistency, the pay-related data which is set out in this Pay Policy statement does not include data for employees who are appointed and managed by Head Teachers/Governing Bodies. - 5.6.
 This document also includes the Council's Local Government Pension Scheme Employers' Compensation Discretions Policy (Appendix G) which the Council is required to produce.
 This will be kept under review pending any revised exit pay cap regulations which are re-introduced during the life of this Policy.